 Find out in less than a minute.

-Solar Energy Credits (SREC) are a performance-based incentive that allows you to earn credits for every megawatt-hour (MWh) of electricity your solar system generates.
-SRECs should not be confused with the federal solar tax credit that gives a one-time tax credit on new solar panel systems.
+Solar Renewable Energy Credits (SREC) are a performance-based incentive that allows you to earn credits for every megawatt-hour (MWh) of electricity your solar power system generates.

 Renewable Portfolio Standards (RPS) are regulations that require utilities to generate a certain percentage of power from renewable sources.
 In some states, this is called Clean Energy Standard or CES.
 The difference between CET and RPS is that “clean” generally refers to energy sources that have zero carbon emissions.
 For example, nuclear energy is usually considered a clean energy source because it is carbon-free, but it is not widely considered “renewable”.